lucafilippodangelo/SS_CA3_BitcoinBlockchainViewer/README.md

       ![Flow](ReadmeImages/FE_002.png)

-      8. transactions start to be received from node and logged at console
+      8. the application will run, you will see a "spin" in swagger and transactions will start to be received from node and those will get logged at console.

       ![Flow](ReadmeImages/CO_003.png)

       NOTE: depending on how busy the node is, transactiond may not be received.
-In that case please update IP in Back End
+In that case please restart few times the back end or update IP.
       ![Flow](ReadmeImages/BE_009.png)

     - run front end from terminal